JacobGitz/Amscope-Docker/Code/readme.txt

 -----------------.venv------------------------------------------

-ALSO ALWAYS MAKE THIS FOR ANYTHING IN PYTHON.
 This directory is known as a python "virtual environment".
 If you don't know how to create one, go ask ChatGPT or some other AI (idk what they will have in the future).

 A virtual environment stores the python version, all dependencies, everything.
 It is a self contained python install for running your scripts in a project.

-enter random text here
 You can use this already existing .venv file by typing "source .venv/bin/activate" in Linux (command line or terminal).

 If on Windows, you may need to create a new venv, or use windows subsystem linux (wsl)

 Once you do this, you can run any script I have made normally.
 Pretty useful.

+-----------------Amscope-Kai------------------------------------

+From the original guy (Kai) who wrote basic python in a day to get a camera running in the lab on windows.
+I repurposed his code and repo to get it running in docker containers.